ManimCommunity/manim/docs/source/guides/cameras.rst

     image = square.get_image(camera=self.camera)

 The ``camera`` parameter allows for a different camera to be used to generate the image.
-Without it, the scene's default camera is used.
+Without it, a new default :class:`.Camera` is created.
+Only the mobject and its submobjects are drawn; pass ``camera=self.camera`` to use the scene's current view.

 These standalone helpers are Cairo-specific; use ``scene.get_image()`` for an OpenGL scene, including its meshes.